NjaalWiik/NjaalWiik/README.md

 - 🎉 I’m currently working as a full stack developer at [School of Applied Technology (SALT)][website]!
 - 📊 4+ years of experience in most aspects of business, development, operations, finance, and analytics.
-- 📚 Education: B.A. of Finance, MSc in Business Analytics and 3 month Full Stack Developer Bootcamp from SALT[website].
+- 📚 Education: B.A. of Finance, MSc in Business Analytics and a three-month Full Stack Developer Bootcamp from SALT[website].
 - ⚡ Fun fact: I co-founded a profitable tech startup with more than 3.000 customers.

 ### Languages and Tools: